|Course Length:||3 Years Full-Time, 6 Years Part-Time|

 Introduction to Technical Theatre provides you with an overview of the technical equipment used in the areas of theatre lighting and sound.
 The module will enable you to work practically with equipment in a range of theatre production contexts.
 You will be introduced to the idea of the role of the theatre technician as a theatre artist supporting performance, while the foundations of safe working practices within the performing arts industry will also be covered.

-Language modules in French, Spanish or Mandarin, delivered at the Edge Hill Language Centre, are available to study as an integral part of this degree.
+Language modules, delivered at the Edge Hill Language Centre, are available to study as an integral part of this degree.
 A single Language module can be studied instead of either DAN1101 Dance Teaching in Education, DAN1106 Teaching Dance in the Community, or TEC1100 Introduction to Technical Theatre.

 Level 5 (Year 2 of Full-Time Programme)

 DRA2101 The Modern Age of Drama: Forms, Movements, Modernity (20 credits)

 The Modern Age of Drama: Forms, Movements, Modernity focuses principally on Western drama and examines the development of the idea of the play in the social and historical context of the modern age (from the mid-19th century to the mid-20th century).
 The module also investigates the position and role of drama within the diverse artistic movements arising in the period, and interrogates forms, movements and manifestos in order to find out what the dramatists of the modern era stood for, what purposes they believed the art of the modern theatre served, and what creative processes they went through in making work that spoke to and about modernity.
 The aim is to focus your critical and theoretical engagement on modern ideas about the play as a form, process and purposeful activity.